About Mary Jo

 A most precious and humble part of my dream practice is as a hospice volunteer, a dream specialist, exploring the dreams and visions of those in hospice, their families and grief groups.
 Even for those who previously didn’t pay much attention to their dreams, an impending death, whether one’s own or that of a loved one, can create a new urgency and poignancy with regards to dreams.
 End of life dreams can offer a healing presence, an ability to be with our fear and not be overcome by it, a release from what has weighed on us, offering support and even a helping hand across the mysterious threshold.
-I hold a guest membership with the Hospice and Palliative Care Association of the Rockies.
+I hold a guest membership with the Home Care and Hospice Association of Colorado.

 I am also a meditation practitioner of over 45 years, with training in Tibetan, Zen and Vipassana (mindfulness) practices, and have participated in retreats and training with Zen master Thich Nhat Hanh, Vipassana teacher Jack Kornfield, Tibetan teacher Pema Chödrön and many other wonderful Buddhist teachers.
 Since 1993 I have led and/or taught mindfulness meditation to individuals as well as private meditation groups, high school groups, senior citizens, bariatric support groups, at risk alternative high school, and spiritual groups, as well as co-leader of meditation retreats including silent retreats.
 I have integrated dreamwork and meditation for those who work with both.
 Working with dreams, my own and my clients, has deepened even further my own meditation practice.
 Meditation, like dreams, can help us clear our minds and open our hearts.
 They work together to encourage and, most importantly, provide inner support on our journery back to wholeness and healing.